Nathan Deal: 2010 gubernatorial election

 Incumbent Republican Governor Sonny Perdue was term-limited in 2010.
 Seven candidates filed to run in the Republican primary.
 In the initial Republican primary in July, no candidate received the 50% threshold to win the primary outright.
 Georgia Secretary of State Karen Handel ranked first with 34%, qualifying for the run-off election.
 Deal, ranked second with 23% of the vote, also qualified for the run-off election.

 Candidates who didn't qualify included State Senator Eric Johnson (20%), Insurance Commissioner John Oxendine (16%), State Senator Jeff Chapman (3%), businessman Ray McBerry (3%), and businessman Otis Putnam (0%).
 Deal performed the strongest in the northern part of the state, where he lives and represented in Congress.
 However, he also won some counties in the southern part of the state, such as Candler (30%) and Tift (24%).
 He won five counties with a majority including his home of Hall (64%), Dade (56%), Walker (56%), White (53%), and Stephens (53%).

 The run-off election between Handel and Deal was very competitive.
 Deal was endorsed by former House Speaker Newt Gingrich, U.S. Representative Jack Kingston, and former Arkansas Governor Mike Huckabee.
 Handel was endorsed by Arizona Governor Jan Brewer and former Alaska Governor Sarah Palin.

 On August 10, Deal defeated Handel 50.2%-49.8%, a difference of just 2,519 votes.
 Handel performed well in the western and eastern borders of the state, as well as the counties surrounding Atlanta.
 She won the heavily populated Fulton County with 71%, her best performance in the state, followed by Glascock (70%) and Burke (70%).
 Deal's two best counties were Taliaferro (80%) and Hall (79%).

 In the general election, Deal faced former governor and state senator Roy Barnes (D) and John Monds (L).
 Barnes previously won the 1998 gubernatorial election with 52% of the vote, and lost re-election in 2002 to State Senator Sonny Perdue 51%-46%.
 Perdue was the first Georgia Republican Governor since Reconstruction.

-Barnes has always been considered a moderate.
-After he lost re-election, he returned to practicing law for eight years until mounting a political comeback.
-Deal tried to connect Barnes with President Barack Obama.
+During the 2010 election, Deal tried to connect Barnes with President Barack Obama.
 Barnes said "if you would listen to what is being said, you would have thought that this is an election for president of the United States."
 Barnes also tried to distance himself from Obama, saying his health care law was "the greatest failure of political leadership in my lifetime".
 On November 3, Deal defeated Barnes 53%-43%.